nteract/vdom/docs/design-patterns.md

 > Write functions that return `vdom` elements

-In matching with `React` parlance, we'll call these functions components.
+In matching with `React` parlance, we'll call these functions **components**.
 This allows you to share, remix, and use components amongst everyone.
 You'll be able to compose together components to create greater components than you have before.

 ## Introductory component

-We'll start with a component that takes a level of happiness and produces a light visualization:
+We'll start with a **component** that takes a level of happiness and produces a light visualization:

 ```python
 from vdom.helpers import div, span, p, meter